If you’re experiencing hair thinning, you’re not alone. Hair loss and thinning is fairly common, especially as you age.

 Taking supplements to thicken your hair is not straightforward.
-You should first talk to a doctor about supplementing your diet with additional vitamins and minerals to promote hair growth.
+You should first talk with a doctor about supplementing your diet with vitamins and minerals to promote hair growth.

 For example, too much iron or zinc may lead to toxicity or other side effects.

-Supplements aren’t controlled or approved by the Food and Drug Administration (FDA), so there aren’t clear guidelines on the best dosage.
+Supplements aren’t controlled or approved by the FDA, so there aren’t clear guidelines on the best dosage.
 The different brands available aren’t all commercially proven to be safe, either.

 You may also want to consider that getting too much of some vitamins — like A and E — may actually contribute to hair loss.

-Being mindful of your hair care and eating a wide variety of healthy foods may be the first steps in managing thinning hair.
+Being mindful of your hair care and eating a balanced diet may be the first steps in managing thinning hair.

-Talk to a doctor if you want to try hair-thickening medications, supplements thought to boost hair growth, or are considering hair replacement surgery.
+Talk with a doctor if you want to try hair-thickening medications, supplements intended to boost hair growth, or hair replacement surgery.